marklcl/ExData_Plotting1/README.md

 To use the plot R scripts, please download the data <b>Dataset</b>: <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb] into the same working directory as the scripts.
 Thanks!
+Mark Lim

 ## Introduction